Need the fast answer? Read our FAQ on "How often to change the air filter".

 - Got a cat or dog: Change every 60 days

-All American Air Service Experts Heating & Air Conditioning offers a simple solution; sign up for the Service Experts Email Club.
+It's simple; sign up for the Service Experts Email Club.
 When you do, you can elect to receive (or not) great email coupons and newsletters with a lot of tips and discounts on AC repairs and tune-ups.
-Also, your email subscription preferences let’s you set a reminder to change your Daytona Beach area home's air filter every 30, 60, 90, 120 or 365 days, or the date of your choosing.
+Plus, your email subscription preferences let’s you set a reminder to change your Daytona Beach area home's air filter every 30, 60, 90, 120 or 365 days, or a specific date of your choice.

 How to replace your return air filter

-Most of us know how to replace the air filter in their equipment, but some houses have an extra filter in the return vent.
+Most of us know how to replace the air filter in their equipment, but some homes have an extra filter in the return vent.
 Whether you have one or not is dependent on which HVAC system you have.
-Your unit is designed to handle a set amount of pressure in your home sweet home, and the more filters you have the more the blower motor works, which can shorten the lifespan of your system if it isn't designed for it.
-Discovering whether you have a return filter and replacing it is a piece of cake:
+Your system is made to handle a set amount of pressure in your home sweet home, and the more filters you have the harder the blower motor works, which can shorten the lifespan of your system if it isn't designed for it.
+Learning whether you have a return filter and replacing it is a piece of cake:

 - Locate your return air vents.